realcr/sstash/README.md

 # Tutorial

-secure_stash allows you to encrypt your secrets on disk using a simple python API.
-A secure_stash is a single file on disk.
+sstash allows you to encrypt your secrets on disk using a simple python API.
+A secure stash is a single file on disk.

 To keep the data inside the data store hidden from other people, we encrypt it using a password.